ubuntu/ubuntu-project-docs/docs/reference/exception-UbuntuAdvantageToolsUpdates.rst

 ubuntu-advantage-pro packages are built as well as where CI for the project is run.

-The intent of the master branch is to support all Ubuntu LTS releases from 14.04 (Trusty) through 20.04 (Focal) out of the box without release-specific changes.
-The SRU process for ubuntu-advantage-tools will target any supported LTS releases as well as the most recent supported regular release (e.g. 19.10 Eoan).
+The intent of the master branch is to support all Ubuntu releases from 16.04 (Xenial) through devel out of the box without release-specific changes, though functionality is limited on non-LTS releases.
+The SRU process for ubuntu-advantage-tools will target any supported LTS releases as well as the most recent supported regular release.

-One of the big drivers of Ubuntu Advantage support is extended support of (14.04) Trusty ubuntu-advantage-tools may also target trusty-updates.
-Since ubuntu-advantage-tools is the primary mechanism for obtaining Ubuntu Advantage support services on cloud-images (AWS, Azure), verification is required on applicable cloud platforms, Ubuntu Pro images, lxc containers and kvm images.
+Since ubuntu-advantage-tools is the primary mechanism for obtaining Ubuntu Advantage support services on cloud-images (AWS, Azure, GCP), verification is required on applicable cloud platforms, Ubuntu Pro images, lxc containers and kvm images.